jhlumd/honey/README.md

 My first thought was to create separate Models for each of Nectar, PollenGlob, and Advisement because Advisement seemed complex enough for it's own table.
 However, I eventually decided to use a single Model called `Appointment` to keep track of them all.
 The main reason was how the data was ultimately to be presented as shown in the example row structure — all sharing one table and ordered by date.

-`Appointment`s would have the following attributes:
+`Appointment`s have the following attributes:

 * `worker_bee_id`
 * `date`